 Advice for Family & Friends

 It can be difficult to know what to do if you have a friend or family member struggling with addiction.
 You may feel helpless, frustrated, and angry.
-However, it is important to remember that you are not alone.
+Agape Detox Center wants to you know that you are not alone.

 Many resources can help you deal with your loved one’s alcohol or drug addiction.
 Organizations such as Al-Anon, Nar-Anon, and NAMI can provide support and guidance.
-In addition, family meetings can be a helpful way to communicate and develop a plan of action.
+Family meetings are also helpful methods of communication and developing a plan of action.

 The term “child of an alcoholic” (COA) describes a person raised in a household where one or more alcoholic parents were present.
 As a result, COAs often grow up feeling isolated, ashamed, and confused.
 They may also struggle with mental health issues such as anxiety, depression, and post-traumatic stress disorder.
 If you are an adult child of an alcoholic, it is important to seek support from organizations such as Al-Anon, Nar-Anon, and NAMI.
 They can provide guidance and understanding as you deal with your parent’s addiction.